 2. Type of flour

 The quality and protein content in the flour we use is important.
 I use bread flour with at least 12.7%-13% gluten content.
 The dough needs to develop enough gluten to be able to give the bread its structure and hold the gas produced by the yeast to leaven our bread.
 If you use more whole grain flour, it’s less likely that you will get open crumbs.
 It’s just the nature of whole grain flour.
-Whole grain flour definitely gives more flavor though compared to using just bread flour.
+Whole grain flour gives more flavor though compared to using just bread flour.
 This recipe incorporates about 10% whole wheat flour.
-The more whole grain flour you use, the less open crumbs you get.
+The more whole-grain flour you use, the less open crumbs you get.

 3. Hydration